Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 For some endangered flying creatures, these are sheltered in the Wings of Asia.
 And if you’re a fan of parrots, penguins, pelicans, and swans, there are also specific zones for these animals.

-Explore the finest art exhibits and unique creations from the best museums in Singapore.
+Explore the finest art exhibits and unique creations from the best museums in the country.
 These museums are not just spectacular in terms of collection but also with their architectural style.
 So, here are some of the famous museums that are worthy of international recognition.

 23. ArtScience Museum

-ArtScience Museum is such an admirable spot in Singapore for art lovers.
-Compared to other museums, this site combines art with technology.
+ArtScience Museum is such an admirable place for art lovers.
+Compared to other museums in Singapore, this site combines art with technology.
 And this is made possible through its Future World: Where Art Meets Science exhibit.

 As the centrepiece of the museum, this permanent exhibit gathers the most beautiful art installations and sounds.
 Witness and experience the interactive display that transports you to a spectacular journey.
 There are different setups to choose from, and each of which are downright mesmerizing.